SBRitter/hbz-deliver-module/README.md

 ## Setup and run Okapi

-Clone this fork (best cd to some directory where you store all projects that will be used in this guide, like ~/code/ or ~/git/).
+Best cd to some directory where you store all projects that will be used in this guide, like ~/code/ or ~/git/.

 ```
 git clone https://github.com/folio-org/okapi.git